excellalabs/game-dev-group/projects/personal/mattr/README.md

 ### <a href="phaser/template/README.md">Phaser Template</a>

+***Note: This template is work in progress, but can be used to create a new phaser project if needed.
+You'll just need to strip out the parts you don't need.***

 ### <a href="phaser/karatechamp/README.md">Karate Champ</a>
-***Note: This project is incomplete, but can be used as a template if you so desire to start a new phaser game***

 ### <a href="phaser/pong/README.md">Pong</a>